mylifeecho/mylifeecho.github.io/_posts/2017-05-31-telegram-bot-tutorial.md

 At first, we will extend `BotAPI` type to have webhook resource defined there.
 For the webhook we need to make sure that our bot accepts request only from Telegram's servers.
 So as it's suggested in their [documentation][telegram-webhook] it's fine to use bot's token itself as the path parameter.
-They will send POST request with `Update` object (from Telegram Bot API) to the webhook and we will validate secret token in path parameter to authorize Telegram.
+They will send POST request with `Update` object (from [telegram-api][haskell-telegram-api]) to the webhook and we will validate secret token in the path parameter to authorize Telegram.
 If validation was successful our bot will handle `Update` message.
-Servant library provides us `Capture` combinator that we will use to read the secret token.
+Servant library provides us `Capture` combinator that we will use to read the secret token from the path parameter.

 The final version of the `BotAPI` looks like this: